-Philips envisions that 2020 is going to be the year of Ambilight.
+Philips envisions 2020 is going to be a huge year for Ambilight.
 60% of their TV sales are Ambilight sets, and the company is hungry to build on its success.

-Philips’ P5 picture engine is back once again.
+The P5 picture engine is back once again to strut its stuff.
 The 4th gen P5 addresses the five pillars Philips believes are paramount to picture quality – source perfection, sharpness, colour, contrast and motion.
-The P5 engine will feature across the range, but only the top-range OLED TVs get the P5 with built-in AI.
+The P5 engine can be found across the range, but only the top-range OLED TVs get the P5 with built-in AI.

 The collaboration between Philips and Bowers & Wilkins continues, and more TVs will be receiving B&W’s audio expertise.
 The 9435 and 9235 LED TVs will be getting a similar speaker enclosure as the one seen on the OLED+934.

 Beneath the 9435, 9235 and 9005 comes the Performance series.
-The Performance series aims to strike a balance between performance and price and as such they’ll carry a number of features – Dolby Vision, HDR10+ and voice control – seen on more expensive TVs.
-They’ll also come in more sizes, making the Performance series more accommodating to living rooms.
+The Performance series aims to strike a balance between performance and price and as such they carry a number of features – Dolby Vision, HDR10+ and voice assistances – normally seen on more expensive TVs.
+They’ll also come in more sizes, making the Performance series more accommodating for living rooms.